htcondor/htcondor/docs/users-manual/dagman-applications.rst

 :index:`setting ClassAd attributes in a DAG<single: setting ClassAd attributes in a DAG; DAGMan>`

-The *SET_JOB_ATTR* keyword within the DAG input file specifies an attribute/value pair to be set in the DAGMan job’s ClassAd.
+The *SET_JOB_ATTR* keyword within the DAG input file specifies an attribute/value pair to be set in the DAGMan job's ClassAd.
 The syntax for *SET_JOB_ATTR* is

 **SET_JOB_ATTR** *AttributeName*\ =\ *AttributeValue*